croner-i-web/progression-framework/frameworks/design/user-research.md

     content:
       - level: 1
         criteria:
-            - "You avoid "big reveal" research within the squads you work with by involving other disciplines at every step"
+            - "You avoid 'big reveal' research within the squads you work with by involving other disciplines at every step"
             - "Although you share insight quickly to keep your team informed, you're mindful of the limitations of the research you've run, from the biases and the assumptions that were made"
             - "You have a positive impact in your squad by reducing the uncertainty around decision-making"
       - level: 2